 - 2.33 Students may choose to re-study a failed module with attendance prior to submitting reassessments. - 2.34 A reassessment with attendance counts as one of the two available reassessment opportunities and the module mark will be capped at the pass mark. - 2.35 Undergraduate students who have failed more than 60 credits of a level of study at the point of the reassessment board (normally September) will be required to undertake a repeat year with attendance.
-Module marks will not be capped. - 2.36 Where a student has failed 60 credits of a level of study at the point of the reassessment board (normally September), they will be given the choice to repeat the year or be reassessed with attendance in the failed modules only. - 2.37 Students who have failed up to 30 credits of a level of study at the point of the reassessment board and where this is not eligible for compensation, will be required to undertake reassessment in the following year without attendance.
+Module marks will not be capped. - 2.36 Undergraduate students who have failed 60 credits of a level of study at the point of the reassessment board (normally September) will be given the choice to repeat the year or be reassessed with attendance in the failed modules only. - 2.37 Undergraduate students who have failed up to 30 credits of a level of study at the point of the reassessment board and where this is not eligible for compensation, will be required to undertake reassessment in the following year without attendance.

-2.38 The table below shows some examples of reassessment (with or without attendance)/repeat year requirements/options above based on different volumes of passed/failed credits:
+2.38 The table below shows some examples of reassessment (with or without attendance)/repeat year requirements/options above based on different volumes of passed/failed credits for undergraduate students:

-Credits Requirement/option Passed Failed Deferred 40 + 30-39% 0-29% 90 30 Reassess failed module credits without attendance (marks will be capped) 75 30 15 Reassess failed module credits without attendance (marks will be capped) 75 45 Reassess failed module credits with attendance (marks will be capped) or repeat year with attendance (marks will be uncapped) 60 60 Reassess minimum 30 failed module credits without attendance (marks will be capped) 60 60 Reassess failed module credits with attendance (marks will be capped) or repeat year with attendance (marks will be uncapped) 60 30 30 Reassess failed module credits without attendance (marks will be capped) 60 30 30 Reassess failed module credits without attendance (marks will be capped) and complete deferred module 45 75 Repeat year with attendance (marks will be uncapped) Max 30 Repeat year with attendance (marks will be uncapped)
+Credits Requirement/option Passed Failed Deferred 40 + 30-39% 0-29% 90 30 Reassess failed module credits without attendance (marks will be capped) 75 30 15 Reassess failed module credits without attendance (marks will be capped) 75 45 Reassess failed module credits with attendance (marks will be capped) or repeat year with attendance (marks will be uncapped) 60 60 Reassess failed module credits with attendance (marks will be capped) or repeat year with attendance (marks will be uncapped) 60 60 Reassess failed module credits with attendance (marks will be capped) or repeat year with attendance (marks will be uncapped) 60 30 30 Reassess failed module credits with attendance (marks will be capped) or repeat year with attendance (marks will be uncapped) 60 30 30 Reassess failed module credits without attendance (marks will be capped) and complete deferred module 45 75 Repeat year with attendance (marks will be uncapped) Max 30 Repeat year with attendance (marks will be uncapped)